12joan/untitled-note/app/views/docs/self_hosting.md

 ```

 If all goes well, the application should be available at http://0.0.0.0:3000/.
 If something went wrong, check the logs using `docker compose logs -f` or start the server again without the `-d` flag. `docker compose ps` may also be useful to tell you which (if any) containers failed to start.

+If you get an error when trying to submit a form and the message "Can't verify CSRF token authenticity" appears in the logs, this may be because you're accessing the application over HTTP rather than HTTPS.
+In production mode, the application's session cookie is configured to be secure, so it doesn't get sent when accessing the site insecurely.
+To fix this, see the instructions below to configure a reverse proxy.

 ## Create an admin user (optional)